 This is where you need to sell yourself to the employer, so your qualifications, training and experience should come across simply and clearly.
 By filling this in on your Mind Map, you will capture what the company is looking for in a candidate and can then map it back to how your experience and skill set fulfils their requirements.
 The blanks in your Mind Map will clearly show where your weaknesses lie.
 Don’t shy away from discussing these and how you will overcome them.
 Show how enthusiastic and keen you are for this position as this will be the key to interview success.

-It is very easy to make a mistake at an interview.
+It is very easy to make a mistake in an interview.
 Some are obvious whereas others may not be so clear.
 Common mistakes include being apathetic towards the interviewer, avoiding answering the question, dressing inappropriately, making a bad first impression and not researching the company (See Tip #2).
 These are often the biggest mistakes that job seekers encounter and are common reasons why many don’t get the job they desire.
 Use your Mind Map to capture how you want to come across and what you will do to make a good impression.

 An exercise that would benefit your preparation is to map out your worst fears for the interview on a separate Mind Map.
 These could include, not knowing how to answer a question, being late to the interview or your mobile going off in the middle of the interview.
 This allows you to confront your fears and you can then map out how you would resolve or prevent these fears from occurring.